serverless/blog/posts/2016-01-04-writing-serverless-plugins.md

 }
 ```

-Next thing to notice in the constructor is the **definition of commands** that your plugin introduces.
-In the boileplate we initialised using the serverless cli helper, command `serverless welcome` is added.
+The next thing to notice in the constructor is the **definition of commands** that your plugin introduces.
+In the boilerplate we initialised using the Serverless CLI helper, command `serverless welcome` is added.

 #### Usage - or Help